edgarcosta/hilbertmodularforms/GIT.md

 6. Change directory to the directory you just created, e.g, `cd NAMEDESIRED`

-7. You also want to be able the changes of other people on the main repository, for that we need to manually add it, by doing:
+7. You also want to be able to access the changes of other people on the main repository, for that we need to manually add it, by doing:
   ```
   git remote add upstream git@github.com:edgarcosta/hilbertmodularforms.git
   ```